dickxpe/p5-studio/README.md

    - Errors will appear as overlays and in a dedicated output channel per sketch.

 4. **Reload Options:**
-   - Use the reload button in the webview to manually reload and preserve variable values.
+   - Use the reload button in the webview to manually reload
    - Toggle auto-reload on typing or on save via in the settings.

 5. **Import Scripts:**